World War II Country Trends: Denmark

 Birthday Snunb (November 1942)

-The German occupation of Denmark was a great success economically, obtaining food and other supplies with a minimal military occupation force--about 200 Germans.
+The German occupation of Denmark was a great success economically for the NAZIs, obtaining food and other supplies with a minimal military occupation force--only about 200 Germans.
 Denmark was also a propaganda show case for the NAZIs.
 This was not enough for some Germans--namely German Führer Adolf Hitler.
-It was no secret in NAZI circles how to gain the Füher's ear and plumm political appointments.
-NAZI syncophants brought to Hitler's attention that the Danes were being codeled and allowed to thumb their nose at the German occupiers.
+He also wanted obedience and a degree of obsequenous from his conquered subjects.
+Not to mention the fact that they were resisting on the Jewish question.
+It was no secret in NAZI circles how to gain the Führer's ear and plum political appointments.
+NAZI syncophants brought to Hitler's attention that the Danes were being codeled and allowed to thumb their nose at the Reich.
 This was brought to a head on King Christian's 72nd Birthday.
-Hitler sent the King a long, lauditory telegram.
-The King replied with just a few words acknowledging receipt the telegram.
+Hitler sent the King a long, lauditory telegram (September 26, 1942).
+The King replied with just a few words acknowledging receipt of the telegram--'Spreche Meinen besten Dank aus.
+Chr.
+Rex' (Giving my best thanks, King Chr.).
 This was not the way Hitler expected to be treated by his satrapies.
 He was furious and considered the King's telegram an intentional insult.
 Hitler decided on a major shakeup in the occupation regime.
-Hitler dispatched Geberal nHannecken to Copehagen.
-He was a soldier left out of major commands an anxious to demostrate hos miitary skills.
-Hitler replaced Renthe-Fink with SS-Grupenführer WErner Best whom he believed would adopt hard-line policies for the recalcitrant Danes.
+Hitler dispatched Geberal Hannecken to Copehagen.
+He was a soldier left out of major commands an anxious to demostrate his miitary skills and political loyalty.
+Hitler replaced Renthe-Fink with SS-Grupenführer Werner Best whom he instructed to adopt hard-line policies for the recalcitrant Danes (early November).
 Danish Primeminister Bühl resigned in favor of Erik Scavenius who formed a nominally more pro-German Government.
-But the Givernmrnt was still based on rge Democratic parties in Parliament.
-The Danish Nazis were not allowed to join the Government.
-The changes appeared to have mollified Hitler for the time and overted a nassive German intervention.
+But the Government was still based on the Democratic parties in Parliament.
+Most importantly, the Danish Nazis were not allowed to join the Government.
+The changes appeared to have mollified Hitler for the time and prevented a massive German intervention.
+Perhaps fortunately for the Danes, Hitler's attention was diverted when the Red Army launched Operation Uranus, cutting off the 6th Army in Stalingrad (November 19).
+It is not clear why the Germans were faviorable toward Scavenius.
+But there was a big difference between April 1940 and November 1942. whatever his policies, Scavenius could read a map and beginning in October 1942, German military forces suffered a series of staggering military reverses.

 Danish NAZIs (DNSAP)

 Several pro-NAZI parties organized in Denmark.
 This was not because there was a lot of NAZI sentiment, but because there was no one individual leader who emerged to dominate the movement.
 The largest party was the Nationalsocialistiske Arbejderparti (DNSAP, National Socialist Workers’ Party of Denmark) was the Danish NAZI Party with no pretense of local origins.
 The party was organized after the dtunning NAZI success in the German Reichstag elections (1930).
 The DNSAP mimiked Hitler's NAZIs, using both the swastika as the Party symbol and and the German NAZI.
 They set up aara-military group which they called the SA.
 They even translated the Horst Wessel song as a Party anthemn.
 The DNSAP adopted the NAZIs virulent antisemitic.
 Cay Lembcke helped found the Party, but proved unable to gain even minimal support.
 Frits Clausen replaced him (1933).
 Clausen was a physcian from North Schleswig where he concentrated his activities.
 The support for the DNSAP was largely located there, in large part because of the German ethnic population located there.
 The party won nearly 2 oercent of the vote and three seats in the Folketing (parliament) (1939).
 Clausen and the DNSAP supported the German invasion (April 1940).
 He expected to be rewarded with control of the Danish Government.
 German Plenipoteniary Renthe-Fink considered the possibility, but decided that cooperation with the elected Danish government was the more prudent course, at least until Germany had won the war.
 The DNSAP received some financial and political support from Germany, but not political power.
 The DNSAP was not evem included in the wartime coalition government (1940-43).
-As Germany allowed the Danisg Government considerable autonomy, it did not interfere when the Government rrested 350 Danish Nazis who were demonstrating (December 1940).
+As Germany allowed the Danisg Government considerable autonomy, it did not interfere when the Government arrested 350 Danish Nazis who were demonstrating (December 1940).
 The DNSAP's youth movement was the National Socialistiske Ungdom (NSU).
 After the NAZI invasion of the Soviet Union, the Danish Government allowed a volunteer force to be recruited.
 The DNSAP was responsible for organizong a Waffen SS and Frikorps Danmark.
 The DNSAP participated in the elections permitted by the Germans (March 1943), but Clausem and the Danish NAZIs managed to garmer only 2 percent of the vote in the parliamentary election.
-A crestfallen Clausen decided to join the campaign against the Soviet and joined a Waffen-SS medical unit.
-Service in the East was aay that NAZI loyalists in the occupied countries established their credentials.
+A crestfallen Clausen decided to join the campaign against the Soviets and joined a Waffen-SS medical unit.
+Service in the East was a way that NAZI loyalists in the occupied countries established their credentials with NAZI officials.
 Clausen in a druken stupor forced himself upon nurses in a field hispital in Minsk.
 Himmler transferred him to an asylum in Würzburg.
-After the Germans seized control of the Danish Government (August 1943), the position improved slightly, but the most important collabirationist group became the Schalburg Corps, modeled on the SS with black uniforms.
+After the Germans seized control of the Danish Government (August 1943), the position improved slightly, but the most important collaborationist group became the Schalburg Corps, modeled on the SS with black uniforms.
 They numbered about 1,000 men.
-[Thomsen] The Danish Goveenment dissolved the DNSAP after lineratiin by the British (May 1945).
+[Thomsen] The Danish Government dissolved the DNSAP after liberation by the British (May 1945).

-Growing Oppodition
+Growing Opposition

 NAZI battlefield losses in 1942 changed minds about the outcome of the War.
 The ressistance movement began to grow in strength.
 The 1943 election demonstrated that the Danish peopled rejected the NAZIs.
 NAZI plundering of the economy gave rise to shortages and inflation, leading to growing public disatisfaction.
 The Resisance movement slowly grew in strength and begin to oppose the Germans through strikes and sabatoge (Summer 1943).
 Here the British aware of the Danish support for the German war effort decided to to use the Special Operations Execurive (SOE) to insert teams to help the Ramish resistance.
 Soon sabatoge attacks were occurring at the impressive rate of 20 a week.
 There were also spotaneous strikes in Odense and North Jutland.
 This was the end of the passive Danish acceptance og German rule.
 The strikes centered on Danish factories supporting the German war effort.Wehrmacht commanders at first feared an Allied invasion.
 General Hannecken reported on the disturbances to Hitler who took a personal interest in the Danish developmemts.
 Hitler summoned Best to his Wolf's Lair Headquaters in Rastenburg.
 Best was not called for consulations, but to be informed of Hitler's decesion as to deal with the Danes.
 The Germans delivered an ultimatum to the Fanish Government requiring it to supress the civil disturbances.
 The German authorities demanded that the Danish Government approve the death penalty for sabotage, cooperate in actions against Jews, and supress strikes with force.

-NAZI Seizure of Government (August 1943)
+NAZI Seizure of Government: Putch (August 1943)

 Resistance